-With the storms, all curtailments of water rights and claims of right within the Sacramento-San Joaquin Delta (Delta) watershed issued pursuant to Initial Orders Imposing Water Right Curtailment and Reporting Requirements in the Delta Watershed (Order for water rights/claims under 5,000 acrefeet and Order for water rights/claims over 5,000 acrefeet and Order for water rights/claims over 5,000 acrefeet) remain temporarily suspended until further notice.
+With the storms, all curtailments of water rights and claims of right within the Sacramento-San Joaquin Delta (Delta) watershed issued pursuant to Initial Orders Imposing Water Right Curtailment and Reporting Requirements in the Delta Watershed (Order for water rights/claims under 5,000 acrefeet and Order for water rights/claims over 5,000 acre-feet) remain temporarily suspended until further notice.
 Water supply forecasts will continue to be evaluated regularly to determine if, when, and to what extent reimposition of curtailments is appropriate.
 Notice of any reimposed curtailments will be provided by email and web posting at least 48 hours prior to going into effect.